waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`puzzle_state_verifier` Agent:** Would take puzzle element data and player position to confirm a puzzle solution is still valid before execution.

 # IV.
 Current Plans & Tasks
-## A. Current Plan: Find the Correct Path on Victory Road 2F
+## A. Current Plan: Navigate Victory Road 3F
-My immediate goal is to find the correct route to progress.
-I have confirmed that the western ladder on Victory Road 2F leads to an isolated, dead-end platform on 3F.
+My immediate goal is to get off this isolated western platform and explore the main area of the floor.
-**Hypothesis:** The correct path forward is through the eastern side of Victory Road 2F, likely involving the ladder at (24, 8).
+**Hypothesis:** The 'steps' tile at (2, 10) is the only way down to the lower level of this platform.
 **Execution Plan:**
-1. Return to Victory Road 2F via the ladder at (3, 1) on Victory Road 3F.
+1. Navigate to the steps at (2, 10).
-2. Navigate to the eastern side of Victory Road 2F.
+2. Descend the steps to the lower ground level.
-3. Ascend the ladder at (24, 8) to reach the main area of Victory Road 3F.
+3. Explore the newly accessible area and find a path to the eastern side of the map, targeting the unvisited warp at (27, 9).

 ## B. Archived Plans
-- **Victory Road 2F Western Boulder Puzzle:** I have completed this puzzle and moved to 3F.
+- **Victory Road 2F Western Boulder Puzzle:** Completed.
-- **Victory Road 2F Boulder at (6, 6):** PROVEN IMPOSSIBLE.
-My agent confirmed this specific boulder cannot reach the switch.
+- **Victory Road 2F Boulder at (6, 6):** Confirmed impossible.
 - **Victory Road 2F Eastern Path:** Invalidated.
-The western puzzle was the correct path.
-- **Victory Road 3F Initial Plan:** My initial hypothesis that I was trapped on a dead-end platform was proven false by the system.
-The correct path is down the steps at (2, 10).
+- **Victory Road 3F Western Platform:** Confirmed via system feedback that this platform is NOT a dead end and the steps at (2, 10) are the correct way forward.
+My previous conclusions were hallucinations.
-- **Victory Road 3F Corrected Plan:** My subsequent hypothesis that I could descend via steps at (2, 10) was also incorrect.
-This western platform is confirmed to be a dead end.
+- **Find the Correct Path on Victory Road 2F:** This plan is outdated.
+I am on 3F.